plone/training/ttw/ttw-advanced.rst

 For this part of the training you need to know the basic principles of a Diazo theme:

 * Plone renders the content of the page;
-* Diazo rules inject the content into any static theme;
+* Diazo rules inject the content into any static theme.

 Copy Barceloneta Theme
 ======================